Virginia Spaceport Authority

-The Virginia Spaceport Authority, formally better known as Virginia Space, is a political subdivision of the Commonwealth of Virginia headquartered in Norfolk, Virginia focused on bringing commercial spaceflight to Virginia and providing education in aerospace technologies across the Commonwealth.
+The Virginia Spaceport Authority, also known as Virginia Space, is a political subdivision of the Commonwealth of Virginia headquartered in Norfolk, Virginia, focused on bringing commercial spaceflight to Virginia and providing education in aerospace technologies across the Commonwealth.
 Created in 1995 as the Virginia Commercial Space Flight Authority (VCSFA) by the Virginia General Assembly, Virginia Space owns and operates the Mid-Atlantic Regional Spaceport (MARS) on Wallops Island, located within the Wallops Flight Facility.
 The subdivision assumed its current name in April 2023.

 History

-The Virginia General Assembly created the Virginia Commercial Space Flight Authority in 1995 to promote the development of the commercial space flight industry, economic development, aerospace research, and Science, Technology, Engineering, and Math (STEM) education throughout the Commonwealth.
+The Virginia General Assembly created the Virginia Commercial Space Flight Authority in 1995 to promote the development of the commercial space flight industry, economic development, aerospace research, and science, technology, engineering, and math (STEM) education throughout the Commonwealth.

 Initially partnered with Old Dominion University, which helped develop the organization, longtime professor Dr. Billie M. Reed was installed as the Executive Director of the organization.
 Prior to his time as a professor, he retired from the United States Navy after twenty years of service.

 In 1997, Virginia Space entered into a Reimbursable Space Act Agreement with the National Aeronautics and Space Administration (NASA), which provided for permitted use of land on NASA Wallops Island.
 Virginia Space also applied for and was granted a Federal Aviation Administration (FAA) license to launch to orbit.
 The Wallops Island location was first sanctioned in 1945 by NASA's predecessor, the National Advisory Committee for Aeronautics, for spaceflight.

 With these foundations in place, the Virginia Space Flight Center was founded, located on the southern portion of NASA Wallops Island.
 In present-day, the facility is approved for launch azimuths from 38° to 60°, making it an ideal location from which to launch to the International Space Station (ISS).

-By the end of 2003, Governor Mark Warner and Governor Robert L. Ehrlich, respectively of Virginia and Maryland, partnered to establish the Mid-Atlantic Regional Spaceport (MARS), succeeding the Virginia Space Flight Center.
+By the end of 2003, Governor Mark Warner and Governor Bob Ehrlich, respectively of Virginia and Maryland, partnered to establish the Mid-Atlantic Regional Spaceport (MARS), succeeding the Virginia Space Flight Center.
 This was done, in part, to help develop the region's presence for space flight and collaboration with the local universities.
-Senator Mikulski of Maryland was a long-time advocate for the advancement of this intra-state partnership during her time in office.
+Senator Barbara Mikulski of Maryland was a long-time advocate for the advancement of this intra-state partnership during her time in office.